-The act requires the 12 General Assembly members appointed to the Ohio Constitutional Modernization Commission to meet, organize, and elect co-chairpersons, and then to re-create the Commission by appointing the rest of the members, not later than January 10 of every even-numbered year.
-Prior law required the 12 General Assembly members to do this not later than January 1 of every even-numbered year.
+The bill requires the 12 General Assembly members appointed to the Ohio Constitutional Modernization Commission to meet, organize, and elect co-chairpersons, and then to re-create the Commission by appointing the rest of the members, not later than January 10 of every even-numbered year.
+Under current law, the 12 General Assembly members must do this not later than January 1 of every even-numbered year.

-The act also specifies that a member of the Commission continues in office beyond the expiration of the member's term until the member's successor is appointed.
-Prior law did not allow this.
+The bill specifies that a member of the Commission continues in office beyond the expiration of the member's term until the member's successor is appointed.
+Current law does not allow this.
 Member terms end on January 1 of even-numbered years.